transparency-finland/globaleaks-docker/README.md

 This container does not stop gracefully, probably because of the docker-entrypoint.sh stuff going on.

 ## Notes:
- Based on work by @ckeeney on https://github.com/ckeeney/docker-globaleaks
+ Based on work by @ckeeney

 ## Installation:
 Install by cloning this repo, and run sudo docker-compose up